 It is strongly recommended that all pilgrims obtain comprehensive travel and medical insurance (including repatriation) before travel.

 Hajj pilgrimage can be an arduous undertaking for even the fittest individual; some travellers may benefit from a general health check-up with their GP prior to departure e.g. the elderly, those with underlying health problems such as heart or lung conditions, diabetes, hypertension, malignancy or pregnancy.

 Pilgrims taking regular medication should review their prescription with their GP and ensure that they have sufficient medicines to cover the trip.
-A letter from the GP may be useful for immigration purposes and all medicines should be kept in their original packaging and carried in the hand luggage with a printed copy of the prescription.
+A letter from the GP with details of current medication may be useful for immigration purposes and all medicines should be kept in their original packaging and carried in the hand luggage with a printed copy of the prescription.

 Some female pilgrims may wish to delay menstruation if it is scheduled to occur during Hajj and this should be discussed well in advance with the GP who may prescribe hormonal therapy.